apnadkarni/blt/man/treeview.rst

   Returns the id of the node entry closest to the given X-Y screen coordinate.
 If the coordinate is not directly over any node, then the empty string is returned.
-If the argument *varName* is present, this is a Tcl variable that is set to either "button", "label", "label", or "" depending what part of the entry the coordinate lies.
+If the argument *varName* is present, this is a TCL variable that is set to either "button", "label", "label", or "" depending what part of the entry the coordinate lies.

 *pathName* **open** ?\ **-recurse**\ ? *tagOrId* ...
   Opens the one or more nodes specified by *tagOrId*.
-If a node is not already open, the Tcl script specified by the **-opencommand** option is invoked.
+If a node is not already open, the TCL script specified by the **-opencommand** option is invoked.
 If the **-recurse** flag is present, then each descendant is recursively opened.